How to Choose a Private Consultant?

 Advice and Recommendations

-If you’ve gone to your GP, he or she will almost certainly have views about which practitioner is most suitable.
+If you’ve visited your GP, they will almost certainly have views about which practitioner is most suitable.
 Some of this will be based on published data, such as waiting times and location.
 If you want to be seen sooner or in a particular place, that will certainly affect the recommendation.
-But GPs also usually know who is considered to be good, and what the local medical rumour mill is saying.
+But GPs also tend to know who is considered to be good, and what the local medical rumour mill is saying.
 They may not tell you the precise basis for their recommendation, but it’s likely to be reasonably sound.
-It’s certainly well worth listening if they seem to be hinting you away from a particular person or hospital.
+It’s certainly well worth listening if they seem to be directing you away from a particular practitioner or hospital.

 Medical Concierge Services

 There are also a number of medical concierge services that will provide recommendations for private healthcare.
 These all promise to find you a suitable practitioner who fits your requirements.